Compliance Promotion

 Whistleblowing System

-The Asahi Group has introduced “Speak Up,” a whistleblowing system that functions as the grievance mechanism of which implementation is required under the United Nations “Guiding Principles on Business and Human Rights,”, as part of our compliance framework in accordance with the “Asahi Group Code of Conduct”.
+The Asahi Group has been operating “Speak Up”, a global whistleblowing system which serves as a global compliance framework in accordance with the Asahi Group Code of Conduct, and also functions as a grievance mechanism aligned with the UNGPs.
 By introducing “Speak Up”, we aim to promptly identify compliance issues and human rights violations associated with our corporate activities, ensuring early detection and correction of issues, as well as swift relief for victims.
 This system allows all stakeholders of the Asahi Group, including employees, business partners and communities, to report any suspected misconduct in relation to the Asahi Group through the channel below.
 Suspected misconduct includes breaches of the Asahi Group Code of Conduct or the law and human rights violations, and a report can be made anonymously, at any time 24 hours/365 days, in various local languages of the areas in which we operate, using the online form or telephone hotlines.

 Group-wide reporting channel “Speak Up”